ZoranPandovski/al-go-rithms/cryptography/codewheel/README.md

 > using 3 wheels, the message `RUN NOW!` becomes `MEC_=~@@`
 > using 4 wheels, the message `RUN NOW!` becomes `Y]rBb85A`

 Only supports up to 100 wheels.
-To support more, add more prime numbers to the rotate_amount sub.
+To support more, add more prime numbers to the nth_prime sub.